-In 2005 Carlos founded the FIMUC Serranía de Cuenca festival.
-Since 2012, he has been the music director of the Ciudad de Música Orchestra (Cuenca), where he has conducted highlight concerts as the tribute to Teresa Berganza in February 2013, the opera tour around the main auditoriums of the Community of Castilla La Mancha with the opera “The Little Sweep” by Britten, and the celebration in 2014 of the XX Anniversary of Cuenca’s Auditorium, conducting a new production of the opera “The Magic Flute” by Mozart.
+Since season 12/13, he has been conducting regulary at the Cuenca ciudad de música concerts, such as the tribute to Teresa Berganza at the Auditorio de Cuenca, the tour of the main auditoriums of the Community of Castilla La Mancha with the “The Little Sweep” Opera by Britten, and the celebration of the 20th Anniversary of the Auditorio de Cuenca, with the opera production “The magic flute” by Mozart.

 In the field of contemporary music he has conducted premieres of Spanish composers such as Andrés Valero Castells, José Luís López de Aranda, Albert Carbonell and Paco Toledo, whom the EMEC company recently published his “Hipodámica” Symphony, a work that was recorded under the batton of Carlos Checa with the Manuel de Falla Orchestra.